 If you’re starting out, walk slowly and just for a short distance (even if it’s just around the block) then gradually build it up.
 You can make it more challenging over time by increasing the distance you walk, the intensity (eg, up hills) and the number of times you do it each week.

+To avoid getting bored, try taking a different route around your neighbourhood or walking in different places such as the beach, a park or on a walking track.
 It’s cool to know you can walk round your local community or head to a beach or park or wherever takes your fancy.

 Aotearoa New Zealand is full of great places to walk – both short and long walks.
 Visit your local council website for ideas on where to walk in your area.